Bounce Rates Impact On SEO & Search Rankings

-As Google continues to hone its mysterious algorithms to reward websites for having rich and relevant content, many SEO companies and contractors have begun focusing more and more of their time and resources on content creation and content marketing.
+As Google continues to hone its mysterious algorithms to reward websites for having rich and relevant content, many of the best SEO companies and contractors have begun focusing more and more of their time and resources on content creation and content marketing.
 Of course, this is exactly what Google both expected and designed.
 By demanding quality content from websites, they have not only provided Google users with more informative and relevant websites for their queries, but they have also taken steps toward improving the overall quality of all content available on the web.

-What is a website’s Bounce Rate?
+What is a Website’s Bounce Rate?

-In general, a bounce rate is the amount of visitors to any given website who navigate off of the site after viewing only one page, typically expressed as a percentage.
+In general, a bounce rate is the number of visitors to any given website who navigate off of the site after viewing only one page, typically expressed as a percentage.
 The Google Analytics (GA) tracking software keeps track of this bounce rate for you.
-Time and time again, Matt Cutts, Google’s head of Webspam, has adamantly denied that Google uses bounce rates, or any other GA derived metric, in their ranking algorithms.
-Though this is most likely true (using GA data would exclude viable results from websites who don’t use their Analytics software), Cutts tends to avoid directly answering this question.
+Time and time again, Matt Cutts, Google’s head of Webspam, has adamantly denied that Google uses bounce rates, or any other GA-derived metric, in their ranking algorithms.
+Though this is most likely true (using GA data would exclude viable results from websites that don’t use their Analytics software), Cutts tends to avoid directly answering this question.

 When someone clicks a result on the SERP, Google pays attention to how long they visit the page.
 If a user clicks a result in the SERP, determines the page is not satisfying their query, and quickly hits the back button in their browser to return to the SERP, this is what is referred to in the SEO industry as a “return-to-SERP”.
-It’s not known exactly how long a user must “dwell” on a page to not count as a return-to-SERP (Google is known for their super top-secret ultra classified Area-51-esque algorithms).
+It’s not known exactly how long a user must “dwell” on a page to not count as a return-to-SERP (Google is known for its super top-secret ultra-classified Area-51-esque algorithms).
 What is known, however, is that quickly returning back to the SERPs most likely does play a role in the rankings, and rightfully so.
-If a lot of users are bouncing back to the SERPs, the assumption is there must not be much valuable content on the page to begin with.
+If a lot of users are bouncing back to the SERPs, the assumption is there must not be much valuable content on the page, to begin with.
 Or, the content could be quite rich, but simply not relevant to the searcher’s query.
 Of course, there are exceptions to this.
-For example, if the user searches a quickly answerable question, clicks the first result, finds their answer in a few seconds, and returns to the SERP to continue on with something unrelated, this would lead to a high bounce rate.
+For example, if the user searches for a quickly answerable question, clicks the first result, finds their answer in a few seconds, and returns to the SERP to continue on with something unrelated, this would lead to a high bounce rate.
 Considering this example, it’s easy to see why “good” bounce rates depend completely on your website’s goals, as well as why there are so many different ranking factors in the algorithms.

-So if Google is not using your Google Analytics bounce rate, what use can it be to you?
+So, if Google is not using your Google Analytics bounce rate, what use can it be to you?
 Regardless if you believe Google does or doesn’t use them, bounce rates are still a great indicator of how engaging your website is.
 It’s a great metric to use to make sure you’re content remains relevant to your targeted keyword plan.
-If you are suffering from a high bounce rate, you may be missing out on lots of potential conversions (whether its converting a sale, generating a lead, or just interacting with a user who may go on to share your content with others).
-After all, a bounce back to the SERP on an eCommerce site is comparable to someone opening the door to a traditional brick and mortar storefront, only to take a quick look and turn around without actually walking inside to see what the store has to offer.
+If you are suffering from a high bounce rate, you may be missing out on lots of potential conversions (whether it’s converting a sale, generating a lead, or just interacting with a user who may go on to share your content with others).
+After all, a bounce back to the SERP on an eCommerce site is comparable to someone opening the door to a traditional brick-and-mortar storefront, only to take a quick look and turn around without actually walking inside to see what the store has to offer.

 How exactly Google implements return-to-SERP rates, or any other metric for that matter, to affect their rankings is still up for debate.
 Google isn’t exactly entirely forthcoming with this information, and for good reason.
 The less public they are with the intricacies of their algorithm, the less prone to spammy SEO practices they are, and thus the better Google can continue to sensibly order their rankings.